input-output-hk/mithril/docs/website/root/manual/developer-docs/nodes/mithril-client-library.md

 :::info

-Mithril Client Library can be used by Rust developers to use the Mithril Network in their applications.
+Mithril client library can be used by Rust developers to use the Mithril network in their applications.

-It handles the different types that can be queried to a mithril aggregator:
+It is responsible for handling the different types of data certified by Mithril, and available through a Mithril aggregator:
 - [**Snapshot**](../../../glossary.md#snapshot): list, get and download tarball.
 - [**Mithril stake distribution**](../../../glossary#stake-distribution): list and get.
 - [**Certificate**](../../../glossary#certificate): list, get, and chain validation.